Safer Recruitment and Vetting Procedure

-Where a candidate is an EU, EEA or Swiss Citizen, application to the EU Settlement Scheme will be necessary before 30 June 2021.
-To continue living and working in the UK after this date, candidates will be asked for proof of settled or pre-settled status by using the online status service available at www.gov.uk/view-your-settled-status.
+Where a candidate is an EU, EEA or Swiss Citizen, application to the EU Settlement Scheme will be necessary.
+From 1st July 2021, to continue living and working in the UK candidates will be asked for proof of settled or pre-settled status by providing us with a share code via www.gov.uk/view-your-settled-status.
+If a candidate has an application for the EUSS pending, a Certificate of Application will be requested and an ECS check conducted as verification.
 Any candidates holding a valid UK permanent residence document will also be asked for proof of status, or proof of application for citizenship before 30 June 2021.

-If a candidate has indefinite leave to enter or remain (ILR), they can continue to live in the UK without applying to the EU Settlement Scheme.
-However, if they choose to apply (and meet all the other conditions), they will get ‘indefinite leave to remain under the EU Settlement Scheme’ - also known as settled status, which will allow them to spend up to 5 years in a row outside the UK without losing their settled status.
+If a candidate has indefinite leave to enter or remain (ILR), application to the EUSS is not necessary but if they choose to apply (and meet all the other conditions), they will get ‘indefinite leave to remain under the EU Settlement Scheme’ - also known as settled status, which will allow them to spend up to 5 years in a row outside the UK without losing their settled status.